 Auth0 uses several cryptographic functions that depend on the system clock.

-If you are running Auth0 on an IaaS (Infrastracture as a Service) provider (e.g. AWS, Microsoft Azure, etc.), time synchronization is managed automatically and you can skip these instructions.
+If you are running Auth0 on an IaaS (Infrastructure as a Service) provider (such as AWS, Microsoft Azure, and so on), time synchronization is managed automatically and you can skip these instructions.

 The NTP server address can be changed in the configuration section of the Dashboard: